-The two sites will each be brought forward in a phased and comprehensively masterplanned approach which is required to ensure the delivery of essential onsite and off-site infrastructure.
-The following supporting information will be required as part of any planning application as a minimum, with the final scheme and level of supporting information agreed with MKC and OTC:
+The following supporting information will be required as part of any planning application as a minimum, with the final scheme and level of supporting information agreed with MKC:

 - a) The development shall be well-designed, predominantly two storeys in height, and should include suitable on-site landscaping. - b) The development shall provide off-street car parking and the provision shall be in accordance with Milton Keynes Council adopted parking standards. - c) The development shall preserve and enhance existing trees and hedges on site, and provide a Wildlife Area to make a positive net gain to bio-diversity. - d) The development shall provide a new belt of structural planting to provide a new defined edge to the settlement boundary. - e) A Flood Risk Assessment and Sustainable Urban Drainage Strategy will be required which will detail a comprehensive approach to the management of surface and ground water management on site to include, balancing ponds, swales and other sustainable drainage measures. - f) A Transport Assessment and Workplace Travel Plan will be required to demonstrate safe access and egress from the site to ensure highway safety.
-In addition, the Transport Assessment will be required to demonstrate the traffic impact on the surrounding highway network together with proposals
+In addition, the Transport Assessment will be required to demonstrate the traffic impact on the surrounding highway network together with proposals for sustainable transport linkages to bus routes, pedestrian footway network and cycle routes to connect to existing and new networks in the town.